vladopajic/go-test-coverage/docs/github_action.md

 Using go-test-coverage, you can display a detailed comparison of code coverage changes relative to the base branch.
 When this feature is enabled, the report highlights files with coverage differences compared to the base branch.

 The same logic is used in workflow in [this repo](/.github/workflows/test.yml).
+Example of report that includes coverage difference is [this PR](https://github.com/vladopajic/go-test-coverage/pull/129).

 ```yml
   # Download main (aka base) branch breakdown